ScottLogic/blog/_posts/2025-07-22-testing-event-ingestion-service.markdown

 Integration testing focused on E2E validation in the INT environment, where the upstream system was connected to the event hub.
 Key tests included:

 - **Schema Validation**: Verified that message schemas from the upstream system matched the ingestion service’s expectations.
 We identified and fixed issues like mismatched field names and data types.
-- **E2E Flow**: Sent messages from the upstream system via the SDK, through the event hub, to the ingestion service, and finally to downstream consumers, ensuring seamless data flow.
+- **E2E Flow**: Sent messages from the upstream system, through the event hub, to the ingestion service, and finally to downstream consumers, ensuring seamless data flow.
 - **Performance Under Load**: Conducted batch message tests to measure end-to-end latency and throughput in a production-like setting.

 ## Tools and Technologies

 We used the following tools to support testing:

-- **Cloud Provider’s SDK**: Enabled programmatic message sending to the event hub, used in both automated and manual tests.
+- **Cloud Provider’s SDK**: Enabled programmatic message sending to the event hub, used in both automated and manual tests in DEV and TEST environments.
 - **Cloud Event Hub**: A scalable, managed service for event streaming.
 - **Monitoring Tools**: Cloud-native solutions tracked metrics like latency, throughput, and error rates.
 - **Custom Scripts**: Python scripts leveraging the SDK automated message generation and fault injection in DEV and TEST environments.
-- **Manual Testing Tools**: SDK-based scripts and cloud provider consoles were used in the INT environment for manual test execution and monitoring.
+- **Manual Testing Tools**: In the INT environment, the upstream system’s message generation mechanism was used alongside cloud provider consoles for test execution and monitoring.

 ## Ingestion Process Flow